 - Application server –

 These servers hosts web apps (computer programs that run inside a web browser) allowing users in the network to run and use them preventing the installation a copy on their own computers.
 These servers need not be part of the World Wide Web.
-There clients are computers with a web browser.
+Their clients are computers with a web browser.

 - Catalog server –

 These servers maintains an index or table of contents of information that can be found across a large distributed network.
 Distributed network may include computers, users, files shared on file servers, and web apps.
 Examples of catalog servers are Directory servers and name servers.
 Their clients are any computer program that needs to find something on the network.
 Example can be a Domain member attempting to log in, an email client looking for an email address, or a user looking for a file

 - Communications server –

 These servers maintains an environment needed for one communication endpoint to find other endpoints and then communicates with them.
 These servers may or may not include a directory of communication endpoints and a presence detection service, depending on the openness and security parameters of the network.
 Their clients are communication endpoints.

 - Computing server –